zicht/solr-bundle/docs/annotations/DocumentListener.md

 ## [DocumentListener](../../src/Zicht/Bundle/SolrBundle/Mapping/DocumentListener.php)

-This can be used to register pre/post mapping listeners similar as EntityListeners.
-Classes should implement either [PostMapInterface](../../src/Zicht/Bundle/SolrBundle/Mapping/PostMapInterface.php) or [PreMapInterface](../../src/Zicht/Bundle/SolrBundle/Mapping/PreMapInterface) or both when needed.
+This can be used to register pre/post mapping listeners similar as doctrine EntityListeners.

+The listener should implement either [PostMapInterface](../../src/Zicht/Bundle/SolrBundle/Mapping/PostMapInterface.php) or [PreMapInterface](../../src/Zicht/Bundle/SolrBundle/Mapping/PreMapInterface) or both when needed.

 When the service container is needed the service should be tagged with `zicht_solr.document.listener`.

 #### Example